azmok/azmok/README.md

 - 📚 I'm currently learning React, Svelt.
 - 🚀 I'm currently interested in Machine Learning
+- ⌛️ At last, gonna start self-employed career in this year! 😎✨

 <!--
 **azmok/azmok** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.